Data Source Constraints & IT Business Solutions Processes

-In my previous article, I spoke about the process by which we begin building our solution, Lean Six Sigma (80/20), and what we can use to do so.
+In my previous article on Office 365 business solutions, I spoke about the process by which we begin building our IT business solution, Lean Six Sigma (80/20), and what we can use to do so.
 Let’s look now at what each of these are, their constraints, and how we can get around them.

 Limitations.
 So, what are some of these hard limits that affect the decision on what medium we use?
 To begin, SharePoint/Microsoft Teams support up to an unlimited number of items.
 Now, I know what you are saying: but I can only get 5,000 items in a SharePoint list or library.
 While this is true, the limit is based upon direct access to the content in the list, not what can be stored.
 You can get around this by indexing your columns, which removes the amount of data that can be stored and accessed.
 Side note: technically, 30 million is the true limit to the number of items that can be stored, but if you are handling 30 million items, SharePoint isn’t your best storage medium.